African art: North Africa

+North Africa's artistic heritage dates back to prehistoric times, evidenced by rock art in the Sahara Desert.
+Sites like Tassili n'Ajjer in Algeria feature thousands of petroglyphs and paintings, depicting animals, hunting scenes, and daily life from as far back as 10,000 BCE.
+These works reflect the relationship between early humans and their environment.

 Egypt

-Persisting for 3,000 years and thirty dynasties, the "official" art of Ancient Egypt was centred on the state religion of the time.
-The art ranged from stone carvings of both massive statues and small statuettes, to wall art that depicted both history and mythology.
-In 2600 BC the maturity of Egyptian carving reached a peak it did not reach again for another 1,500 years during the reign of Rameses II.
+Persisting for 3,000 years and thirty dynasties, the "official" art of Ancient Egypt centered on the state religion.
+The art ranged from stone carvings of both massive statues and small statuettes to wall art that depicted both history and mythology.
+In 2600 BC, the maturity of Egyptian carving reached a peak that was not surpassed for another 1,500 years, until the reign of Ramesses II.

-A lot of the art possesses a certain stiffness, with figures poised upright and rigid in a regal fashion.
-Bodily proportions also appear to be mathematically derived, giving rise to a sense of fantastic perfection in the figures depicted.
-This most likely was used to reinforce the godliness of the ruling caste.
+Much of the art possesses a certain stiffness, with figures poised upright and rigid in a regal fashion.
+Bodily proportions also appear to be mathematically derived, giving rise to a sense of idealized perfection in the figures depicted.
+This was likely used to reinforce the godliness of the ruling caste.

 Nubia and Sudan

-The people of Nubia, living in southern Egypt and the northern region of Sudan, developed historical art styles similar to that of their Egyptian neighbors to the north.
-However, Nubian art was not merely a product of colonization by ancient Egypt, but rather due to a mutual exchange of ideas and ideologies along the Nile Valley.
-The earliest art of the region comes from the Kerma culture, which was contemporary to Old and Middle Kingdom Egypt.
-Art from this period exhibits Egyptian faience along with distinct black-topped pottery of Nubian origin.
-In the latter Napatan period of the Kingdom of Kush, art showed more influence from Egypt as the people in the region were worshiping Egyptian gods.
+The people of Nubia, living in southern Egypt and the northern region of Sudan, developed historical art styles similar to those of their Egyptian neighbors to the north.
+However, Nubian art was not merely a product of colonization by ancient Egypt, but was also the result of a mutual exchange of ideas and ideologies along the Nile Valley.
+The earliest art of the region comes from the Kerma culture, which was contemporary to the Old and Middle Kingdom of Egypt.
+Art from this period exhibits Egyptian faience alongside the distinct black-topped pottery of Nubian origin.
+In the later Napatan period of the Kingdom of Kush, art showed more influence from Egypt as the people in the region worshiped Egyptian gods.

-After these historical periods, the inhabitants of Sudan created artworks in different styles, both in indigenous African ways or influenced by Byzantine Christian, Islamic and modern art traditions.
+After these historical periods, the inhabitants of Sudan created artworks in different styles, both in indigenous African ways and influenced by Byzantine Christian, Islamic, and modern art traditions.